-Hesketh Motorcycles are based in Northamptonshire, and were founded by Lord Hesketh in 1980 in a bid to try and compete with the F1 racing team.
+Hesketh Motorcycles are based in Northamptonshire and were founded by Lord Hesketh in 1980 to try and compete with the F1 racing team.

 The arrival of the V1000 in the early 80s was the first British bike with twin overhead camshafts and four-cylinder valves.

-Although the company experienced a few teething problems in the first few years, Hesketh was overseen by Mick Broom from 1984 - 2010, before it was sold to Paul Sleeman in 2010 - who has resuscitated the brand, with a Hesketh 24 on the horizon.
+Although the company experienced a few teething problems in the first few years, Hesketh was overseen by Mick Broom from 1984 - 2010, before it was sold to Paul Sleeman in 2010 - who has resuscitated the brand with the launch of the Hesketh 24.

-With only 24 proposed to be manufactured, the Hesketh 24 will have an American S&S X-wedge engine with a 1,917 cc air-cooled V-twin.
+Only 24 were proposed to be manufactured, the Hesketh 24 has an American S&S X-wedge engine with a 1,917 cc air-cooled V-twin.

 The Royal Enfield Bullet is renowned for having the longest production run in motorcycle history and has continually been manufactured since 1948.

-Although the Redditch factory was closed in 1967 and a new factory opened in India, another UK production facility is opening in Leicestershire in August 2016.
+Although the Redditch factory was closed in 1967 and a new factory opened in India, another UK production facility opened in Leicestershire in August 2016.

 Métisse Motorcycles is based in Oxfordshire, and since 1982 has been making frame kits for British bikes.